The Cholesterol Myth: Why Cholesterol Isn’t the Real Cause of Heart Disease

 • Ultra-processed foods

 Foods high in cholesterol—such as eggs, shellfish, and organ meats—have long been discouraged based on the belief that dietary cholesterol directly raises blood cholesterol and increases heart disease risk.
-This assumption does not reflect human cholesterol regulation.
+This assumption does not reflect how human cholesterol regulation actually works.

-The Truth: Dietary Cholesterol Has Minimal Impact on Blood Cholesterol
+Why Dietary Cholesterol Has Little Effect on Blood Cholesterol

-For most individuals, dietary cholesterol has little effect on circulating cholesterol levels (10).
-Cholesterol balance is tightly regulated by the liver through a feedback system that adjusts endogenous production based on dietary intake.
+For most people, dietary cholesterol has little effect on circulating blood cholesterol levels (10).
+Cholesterol levels are tightly regulated by the liver through a feedback system that adjusts endogenous production and LDL receptor activity based on dietary intake.

 When dietary cholesterol intake increases, hepatic cholesterol synthesis decreases.
 When intake is low, the liver compensates by producing more.
 This regulatory mechanism maintains relative stability in healthy physiology.

-Cholesterol-rich whole foods—including eggs, shellfish, and organ meats—are among the most nutrient-dense foods in the diet.
+Cholesterol-rich whole foods—including eggs, shellfish, and organ meats—are among the most nutrient-dense foods available.
 They provide:

 • Choline, essential for liver function and brain health